 Coca-Cola ~ Look for Coca-Cola soda made in Mexico.
 It is sweeter, and not easy to find in stores, but you can order it on Amazon.
 In Cuba, they can't buy US bottles of Coke, so this is one of the authentic tips for this drink.

 Rum ~ Both light and dark aged rum work well in this coke cocktail.
 The añejo blanco 3 años Havana Club rum is easy to find and buy everywhere in Cuba.
 And commonly used in bars and restaurants.
 In the United States, Bacardi rum is a good brand, and you can also use premium golden rum you prefer.

-Lime Garnish ~ By the way, in Cuba they do not use mint as a garnish on a Cuba Libre.
-This drink is often has a piece of mint for online photos in the United States, but that is not how it's done in Cuba.
+Lime Garnish ~ By the way, in Cuba, they do not use mint as a garnish on a Cuba Libre.
+This drink is often has a piece of mint for online photos in the United States, but that is not authentic.
 They do use colorful straws sometimes, but keep it simple with just the lime they squeeze in, or a zested round of lime.

 A Word About Cuban Rum

-Rum is a liquor made by fermenting then distilling sugarcane molasses or sugarcane juice.
+Rum is a liquor created by fermenting then distilling sugarcane molasses or sugarcane juice.
 The distillate, a clear liquid, is usually aged in oak barrels.